CLT for biorthogonal ensembles and related combinatorial identities

 A biorthogonal ensemble $\Xi_N=(\xi_k)_{k=1}^N$ is a determinantal process on $(\mathfrak{X},\mu_N)$ with correlation kernel

 where $\{ P_k^N, Q_k^N\}_{k=0}^\infty$ is a biorthogonal family. \end{definition}

-In the following we will only consider the case $\mathfrak{X}=\R$, although the results could be formulated in a broader context.
-An alternative definition of a biorthogonal ensemble is that it is a point process with the j.p.d.f$.$ (\ref{biorthogonal_1}).
-Interestingly, biorthogonal ensembles arise in various other contexts beyond Hermitian ensembles, e.g. non-intersecting paths, domino tilings, multiple orthogonal polynomials, etc. We do not intend to review the theory here and we refer to \cite{Konig_05,BD_13, Kuijlaars_10} or \cite[chap.~11]{OHRMT} for more in-depth introductions.
+In the following, we will only consider the case $\mathfrak{X}=\R$, although the results could be formulated in a broader context.
+Interestingly, biorthogonal ensembles arise in many different contexts beyond Hermitian ensembles, e.g. non-intersecting paths, domino tilings, etc. We do not intend to review the theory here and we refer to \cite{Konig_05,Borodin_11,BD_13, Kuijlaars_10} for further discussion.
 In many examples, there is more structure than just the biorthogonality relation (\ref{biorthogonal}).
 For instance, for the Hermitian models (\ref{HM}), the functions $Q_k^N=P_k^N$ are polynomials of degree $k$ and the kernel (\ref{kernel}) is symmetric.
-In this case, the determinantal process $\Xi_N$ is entirely characterized by the reference measure $d\mu_N/dx = e^{-N V(x)}$ and $K_N$ called the {\it Christoffel-Darboux kernel}.
+In this case, the determinantal process $\Xi_N$ is entirely characterized by the reference measure $d\mu_N/dx = e^{-N V(x)}$ and $K_N$ is called the {\it Christoffel-Darboux kernel}.
 In the following, we will consider the general setting where $\mu_N$ is an arbitrary Borel measure on $\R$ which satisfies, for all $k\in\N$,

-This condition guarantees that the polynomials (\ref{OP}) exist and $(P_k^N)_{k=0}^\infty$ is an orthogonal basis of the space of polynomials $\R\langle x\rangle$ equipped with the inner product inherited from $L^2(\mu_N)$.
+This condition guarantees that the polynomials (\ref{OP}) exist and $(P_k^N)_{k=0}^\infty$ is an orthonormal basis of the space of polynomials $\R\langle x\rangle$ equipped with the inner product inherited from $L^2(\mu_N)$.
 In the literature, such a point process is usually called the {\it Orthogonal Polynomial Ensemble} (OPE) with reference measure $\mu_N$ and it is of interest to know which properties of the measure $\mu_N$ lead to $\Xi_N$ having certain universal features as $N\to\infty$.
-For instance, one may consider the well-known problem of finding for which potential $V(x)$, the Hermitian model (\ref{HM}) falls in the GUE universality class.
+For instance, one may consider the well-known problem of finding for which potentials $V(x)$ the Hermitian model (\ref{HM}) falls in the GUE universality class.
 In particular, we will revisit the question of universality of fluctuations for a linear statistic

-where $\xi_k$ refers to the point configuration of a biorthogonal ensemble.
-Our approach is inspired by~\cite{BD_13} where the authors prove that, if the Jacobi matrix $\J(\mu_N)$ of the reference measure $\mu_N$ has a right-limit which is a Laurent matrix, see definitions~\ref{R_limit} and~\ref{Laurent} below, then for any polynomial $F\in\R\langle x\rangle$,